warkocz/naive_bayes/README.md

 ## Results

 * 100% of test documents from 'motorcycles' news group were classified correctly
-* 80% of test documents from 'space' news group were classified correctly
+* 90% of test documents from 'space' news group were classified correctly
+* 100% of test documents from 'politics' news group were classified correctly